THE IDEA BEHIND CHILD ZERO

 Either way, is it really a government’s place to intervene in decisions about who should or should not have kids?

-And in the example of Child Zero, open the floodgates on interventions that go significantly further?
+Or, as in Child Zero, open the floodgates on interventions that go significantly further?

 You can read more about these dilemmas and other themes in the book next.